OpenCilk/www.opencilk.org/CONTRIBUTING.md

 edit the repository directly.
 You will be asked to submit a pull request, and there is no need to use GitHub Issues.
 For bigger things, please use GitHub Issues&mdash;by searching the existing issues, creating a new issue if needed, and adding comments to track progress.

-After you submit a pull request, a member of the OpenCilk organization will review your suggestion and try to get back to you within one business day.

 ## Distilling the goals of one page

 When you work on a page of the website, please consider carefully the top-level reasons why OpenCilk users would want to read it.
 This basic information is included in the following fields, which should be in the [front matter](https://www.11ty.dev/docs/data-frontmatter/) that comes before the body of the page.